 Today’s vibrant learning, teaching and research environment at Lancaster University’s Mathematics and Statistics department is built on 50 years of credibility and capability.

 The Department of Mathematics, as it was first known, is a founding department at Lancaster University, opening its doors to students in October 1964 just one month after the Royal Charter was sealed, with this first cohort of students going on to graduate in 1967.

 The initial focus was on pure mathematics - including analysis, geometry, algebra and probability theory - joined shortly afterwards by statistics.
-The department was also responsible for the management and operation of the University's first computer, an ITC 1909 machine, housed in what is now the HR Building (see photo on right).
+The department was also responsible for the management and operation of the University's first computer, an ICT 1909 machine, housed in what is now the HR Building (see photo on right).

 By the late 1970s, statistics had been strengthened substantially and the Centre for Applied Statistics (CAS) was formed as an independent statistical research unit, focusing on social statistical research and statistical software development.
 It was supported by funding from the Economic and Social Research Council (ESRC) and provided statistical support and consultancy across the campus.

 During the 1990s a Medical Statistics Unit was also established within the renamed Department of Mathematics and Statistics.